Cayley–Bacharach theorem: Applications

 A special case is Pascal's theorem, in which case the two cubics in question are all degenerate: given six points on a conic (a hexagon), consider the lines obtained by extending opposite sides – this yields two cubics of three lines each, which intersect in 9 points – the 6 points on the conic, and 3 others.
 These 3 additional points lie on a line, as the conic plus the line through any two of the points is a cubic passing through 8 of the points.

 A second application is Pappus's hexagon theorem, similar to the above, but the six points are on two lines instead of on a conic.

-Finally, a third case is found for proving the associativity of elliptic curve point addition.
-Let a first cubic contain the three lines BC, O(A+B) and A(B+C); and a second cubic containing the three lines AB, O(B+C) and C(A+B).
-The following eight points are common to both cubics: A, B, C, A+B, -A-B, B+C, -B-C, O. Hence their ninth points must be the same -A-(B+C)=-(A+B)-C, giving the associativity.
+Finally, a third case is found for proving the associativity of the group law for elliptic curves.
+Consider two cubics containing the following lines: